Western Sahara national football team: Origins (1976–2003)

-Many teams have represented Western Sahara, or the Sahrawi Arab Democratic Republic (SADR), in unofficial matches.
-The first known games were played against Algerian league teams in 1984, before the creation of the Sahrawi Football Federation.
-In 1986, 1987 and 1994, friendly matches were played against Algerian, Spanish and Italian league teams.
-In 1988, a Sahrawi Republic team played with Le Mans UC 72 in France, losing 3–2.
+More friendlies would be played later on in 1984 against different teams of the Algerian football league.
+In 1986-87, the Sahrawi selection would go to face different Italian and Spanish teams before formally establishing the Sahrawi Football Federation in 1989.
+A year before that In 1988, the Sahrawi selection would even face Le Mans UC 72 in France, in a game they would lose 3–2.
+More games would be played in 1994 as part of a friendlies tour of Algeria, before disappearing off the radars in the following years.

 On 27 February 2001, during the 25th anniversary of the proclamation of the SADR, a match was played in the Sahrawi refugee camps in Tindouf, Algeria between a Sahrawi Republic team and a Basque Country veterans team.
 The match was attended by more than 4,000 fans, and was abandoned during the second half owing to the temperature (38 °C) with the score at 2–2.

+A year later on the 8th of May 2002, another game was set between "Rock no war", a foundation dedicated to promoting peace through music and sports, and the newly established Sahrawi national team.
+The game ended on a victory of the latter on the score of 6 - 2.

 NF-Board membership and foundation (2003–2012)

-On 12 December 2003, the Sahrawi Football Federation became provisionally affiliated to the Nouvelle Fédération Board.
+On 12 December 2003, the Sahrawi Football Federation became one of the first members to be provisionally affiliated to the New Football Federations-Board.
+The SFF failed to attend the 2006 N.F.-Board AGM but were present in the 6th General Assembly held on the 5 December 2009 in Paris, France.
 In 2007, a team representing Western Sahara beat Macau 1–0.

 On 23 December 2011, a mixed-sex team from the Spanish region of Galicia beat a team composed of members of the Sahrawi diaspora in Spain 2–1, in a match played in Teo that was attended by 1,500 fans.
-On 5 December 2009, three Sahrawi representatives participated in the 6th General Assembly of the N.F.-Board in Paris, France.

-On 25 March 2012, Mohamed Moulud Mohamed Fadel, SADR Minister for Youth and Sports, announced the official creation of the Sahrawi national football team.